How to take a year off to travel with kids. What to do about your jobs and condo. And how to save up enough money to afford it.

 The first question I asked her was what they needed to do ahead of time to get organized for their trip.
 Tom and Claire had careers, a small townhouse, and kids in grades 4 and 6.
 Pulling away from all their responsibilities took quite a bit of planning and work.

 They had been planning their trip for a really, really long time.
 They spoke with their bosses about one year before their planned departure.
 And they went into the conversation fully prepared to quit if their employers wouldn’t let them have the time off.

-Claire shared are a few pieces of advice that helped to make the whole process of renting out the house easier.
+Claire shared a few pieces of advice that helped to make the whole process of renting out their house easier.

 - They rented their house out for slightly below market so they would have lots of interested renters and would be able to pick people who would take good care of their home.